 Off-grid living demands careful planning and preparation.
 It’s more than just resigning to a cabin in the woods.
 You can still enjoy the fruits of civilization while being independent of local power grid, but it takes some serious work.
 True independence requires dedication and maybe some initial investment.
 After consulting with a few veteran off-gridders, I have prepared a list of items that you need to take care of before going completely off-grid.

-Off Grid Living Space
+Purchase or Build an Off Grid Living Space

 Shelter is one of the most basic needs; you need a roof over your head, a place to be, to sleep, to make and store food, and so on.
 What kind of living space should you get?
-It depends a lot on your budget and desires.
+It depends a lot on your budget and desires

 A significant percentage of off grid living people prefer to buy or build a house that does not require decades of mortgage.
 A tiny house is a small living space, sometimes no larger than a typical living room.
 While it can be challenging to inhabit a tiny house, it is no more difficult than living in an RV.
 You will probably have to take a more minimalistic approach to your belongings.
 On the other hand, a tiny house can be easily relocated.
 You can effortlessly move it to a different land or community.
 A supporting and welcoming community is an important factor here, because you can’t just sit in a tiny house 24 hours a day.